Gorillas on the Line

 - Gather your team and collect as many phones for recycling as possible from February 1-April 30.

-- Ship your phones to Eco-Cell by May 3, using a free shipping label we will send to you.
-Eco-Cell will process the phones and tabulate the totals.
+- Ship your phones to ECO-CELL by October 1, using a free shipping label we will send to you.
+ECO–CELL will process the phones and tabulate the totals.
 National results and the regional contest winners will be announced on World Gorilla Day on September 24, 2021.